thimbus/super-duper-broccoli/README.md

 # super-duper-broccoli
-For the projects in freecodecamp, I am working on the Responsive Web Design Projects recently.
+For the projects in freecodecamp, I finished on the Responsive Web Design Projects.
+I will move on to javascript.